 Will Buying My Cat And Dog Health Insurance Save Me Money In The Long Run?

-For the vast majority of pet owners, a dog or cat health insurance policy will loose you money.
-What it will gain you is peace of mind.
+For the vast majority of pet owners a dog or cat health insurance policy will loose you money.
+What you will gain is peace of mind.

-You need to understand something about the casualty insurance business to understand why you are quite unlikely to spend less on veterinary bills during your pet’s lifetime than what you will likely pay the company in premiums.
+You need to understand something about the casualty insurance business to understand why you are quite unlikely to spend less on veterinary bills during your pet’s lifetime than what you would likely pay to the company in premiums.

 All casualty insurance companies (that’s what pet health insurance polices are) survive and prosper by accurately understanding risk.
 They employ an army of actuaries to develop tables that tell them how likely it is that your cat or dog will be hit by a car.
 How likely it is to develop allergies, liver, kidney, heart or respiratory ailments and the like.
-They update those tables yearly or quarterly and they price their pet insurance polices accordingly to net them a profit of about 6-8%.
-If their actuaries are good, the vast majority of pet owners will receive less money from the pet insurance company over the life of their pet than they paid the company in monthly premiums.
+They update those tables yearly or quarterly and they price their pet insurance polices accordingly to net them a profit (about 6-8% in 2020).
+If their actuaries are good, the vast majority of pet owners like you will receive less money from the pet insurance company over the lifetime of their pet than they paid to the company in monthly premiums.

-Its just good business for all pet insurance companies to promote and advertise the 1 in 100 client who hit a financial jackpot: A pet owner whose dog needed a $12,000 portosystemic shunt ligation soon after the owner bought a policy, the cat that needs an $18,000 kidney transplant, the Cavalier King Charles Spaniel that needed Dr. Uechi,’s $30,000 heart valve replacement.
-If those clients were the rule rather than the very rare exception (or if those problems were not deemed uncovered as a pre-existing conditions) those companies would be out of business as fast as the speed of light.
+Its just good business for all pet insurance companies to promote and advertise the 1 in 100 client who hit a financial jackpot: The pet owner whose dog needed a $12,000 portosystemic shunt ligation soon after the owner bought a policy, the cat that needs an $18,000 kidney transplant , the Cavalier King Charles Spaniel that needs Dr. Uechi,’s $30,000 heart valve replacement.
+If those clients were the rule rather than the rare exception (or if those problems were not deemed uncovered as a pre-existing conditions) those pet insurance companies would be out of business in a short time.

 So What Am I Buying And Why Am I Buying It?

-You will be pooling the risk of your pet suffering a financially catastrophic disease with a very large group of pet owners with similar concerns knowing that only a few of your pool will face a very large veterinary bill.
-You will be turning the persistent fear of expensive veterinary bills that quite a few pet owners share into a known, manageable, monthly cost.
-You will be narrowing the range of possible outcomes and eliminating worst case scenario events.
+Much like a lottery ticket, you pool your pet’s risk with a very large group of pet owners with similar concerns knowing that only a few of your pool will face very large veterinary bills.
+You can instantly turn a persistent fear of expensive veterinary bills into a known, manageable monthly cost.

 Why Is The Market For Dog And Cat Health Insurance In The United States Growing?